VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 VictoriaMetrics de-duplicates data points if `-dedup.minScrapeInterval` command-line flag is set to positive duration.
 For example, `-dedup.minScrapeInterval=60s` would de-duplicate data points on the same time series if they fall within the same discrete 60s bucket.
 The earliest data point will be kept.
 In the case of equal timestamps, an arbitrary data point will be kept.
+The `-dedup.minScrapeInterval=D` is equivalent to `-downsampling.period=0s:D` if [downsampling](#downsampling) is enabled.

 The recommended value for `-dedup.minScrapeInterval` must equal to `scrape_interval` config from Prometheus configs.
 It is recommended to have a single `scrape_interval` across all the scrape targets.
 See [this article](https://www.robustperception.io/keep-it-simple-scrape_interval-id) for details.